 Compared to whey or casein, beef protein powder isn’t a great source of BCAAs (especially leucine).

-However, if your goal is to supplement a healthy dietary lifestyle that’s geared towards longevity and well-being, and not to look like the next Arnold Schwarzenegger (in which case you would need more than protein powder), then beef protein might be a great choice.
+However, if your goal is to supplement a healthy dietary lifestyle that’s geared towards longevity and well-being, and not to look like the next Arnold Schwarzenegger, then beef protein might be a great choice.

 Because amino acid restriction, and BCAA restriction in particular, has been shown in studies to activate some of our ancient survival circuits.
 These circuits trigger cell maintenance programs that repair cells and DNA.

 In other words, restricting your intake of certain essential amino acids can help you live longer and be healthier.

 That’s why I like using collagen peptides and beef protein powder — because they induce a healthy form of stress to my body and, together with intermittent fasting and a low-carb diet, force my cells’ survival circuits to turn on and repurpose amino acids and proteins from damaged cells (instead of getting them from food).

 That doesn’t mean I never eat complete sources of protein.
 I do.
 But they usually come from fresh food sources like pastured meats (including organ meats like liver pâté) and seafood.